1bengardner/tq-website/compendium/mechanics.md

 You gain *XP* from defeating enemies.
 You gain more XP when the enemies you defeat are closer to your level or above it.

-Each time you level up, you gain 20 *HP* and 20 *EP*, and your HP and EP are fully restored.
+Each time you level up, your *HP* and *EP* are fully restored and their maximums increase by 20.

 |Stat|Effect
 |-|-|